IngloriousCoderz/inglorious-engine/examples/apps/todomvc-rt/README.md

 A TodoMVC implementation using **[@inglorious/store](https://www.npmjs.com/package/@inglorious/store)** with **[@inglorious/react-store](https://www.npmjs.com/package/@inglorious/react-store)** bindings, plus the `multiplayerMiddleware` which makes real-time collaboration trivial.

 This example not only showcases the multiplayer middleware but also proposes a different file structure in which types, just like RTK slices, are placed next to the components that they serve.
 Tests were also changed so they are able to test each type in isolation.
+Tests were also changed to use the `trigger` function from `@inglorious/store/test`, which allows testing event handlers in isolation, just like reducers.

 ---